p2k3m/InfiniteRails/README.md

 The legacy renderer and gameplay stack are still under heavy construction.
 To ensure explorers always land in a responsive, playable space, the page now boots into a lightweight **sandbox mode** by default.
 This mode:

-- draws a 48×48 voxel island with soft day/night lighting at 60 FPS,
+- draws a 48×48 voxel island with soft day/night lighting at 60 FPS, complete with a procedurally curved rail spine,
-- locks the camera to a first-person perspective with mouse look + `WASD` movement,
+- locks the camera to a first-person perspective with mouse look + `WASD` movement and jump physics that adapt to each realm,
-- supports mining (left-click) and block placement (right-click) with realtime HUD updates, and
+- supports mining (left-click) and block placement (right-click) with realtime HUD updates and portal progress feedback,
+- rewards completing a 12-block frame by spawning an animated portal that advances the dimension palette and physics, and
-- keeps the existing HUD elements alive so hearts, daylight percentage, and score counters remain informative.
+- keeps the existing HUD elements alive so hearts, daylight percentage, zombie alerts, and score counters remain informative.

 Use the following switches to control which experience loads: